-The types of products or tanking systems required for your wet room will depend on the flooring it is being installed on.
-For concrete floors, a simple 1mm thick membrane is sufficient for preventing leaks and our RIW Screedsafe is a self-adhesive product that is quick and easy to apply.
+For concrete floors, a simple 1mm thick membrane is sufficient for preventing leaks and Screedsure is simple and quick to apply.
+The membrane itself consists of a 1mm thick butyl-based waterproofing membrane, incorporating a fabric top layer on one face.
 This membrane should be installed across the entire wet room floor to ensure optimum waterproofing and has been designed so that you can tile immediately after installation.
-RIW Screedsafe comes with a lifetime guarantee.
+Screedsure comes with a lifetime guarantee.

-For timber floors, a thicker membrane is required to prevent leaks and incorporate decoupling properties.
-At 2mm thick, our RIW Tilesafe is a highly effective tanking system that features a rubberised bitumen layer incorporated with a woven glass fibre mesh on one side.
+For timber and solid floors, a thicker membrane is required to prevent leaks and incorporate decoupling properties.
+At 1.4mm thick, Tilesure is a highly effective waterproofing system that features a butyl-based membrane with a copolymer top layer. .
 This too is self-adhesive and can be tiled immediately after installation.
-We recommend installing the RIW Tilesafe across the entire wet room floor in small wet rooms and at least one metre beyond the shower area in all directions for larger wet rooms.
-Unlike other waterproofing systems, RIW Tilesafe acts as an acoustic barrier, improving the sound impact insulation properties of a wet room by 11db.
-This is particularly beneficial in properties such as flats and apartment blocks, where the membrane will help reduce sound travelling through to the floors below.
-Like the RIW Screedsafe, RIW Tilesafe also comes with a lifetime guarantee.
+We recommend installing Tilesure across the entire wet room floor in small wet rooms and at least one metre beyond the shower area in all directions for larger wet rooms.
+Like Screedsure, Tilesure also comes with a lifetime guarantee.

 For the walls, an additional tanking system is needed.
-RIW FWM (Flexible Wall Membrane) is a ready-to-use flexible liquid membrane that should be applied using a brush or short pile roller, to provide a protective, waterproof layer of at least 1mm thick.
+Flexible Wall Membrane is a ready-to-use flexible liquid membrane that should be applied using a brush or short pile roller, to provide a protective, waterproof layer of at least 1mm thick.
 Reinforcing tape should also be used to reinforce all junctions and flat joints on walls and corners within the shower area.

 Waterproof Membrane Application